-The College has a program of scholarships, grants and awards.
+The College has a program of scholarships and grants.
 These are types of gift aid that do not have to be repaid.
-They are awarded in a nondiscriminatory fashion for recognition in the following areas:

-Academics

-Christian Ministries

-Art

-Music

-Athletics

-• Theater

-Scholarships and grants are awarded on a competitive basis.
-Qualification for receiving an award is based on each individual student's strength of academic preparation, recommendation of the department involved and financial need.
-Academic scholarships are renewable each academic year provided the recipient maintains a 2.50 GPA on a 4.00 scale.
-Activity awards and scholarships are renewable each academic year provided the recipient maintains a 2.00 GPA and continues to participate in the activity.
+They are awarded in a nondiscriminatory fashion for recognition in academics and activity participation.
+The criteria for receiving an award are each individual student's strength of academic preparation, a performance audition or tryout for the director/coach of a campus activity and financial need.
+Scholarships are renewable each academic year provided the recipient maintains the appropriate grade point average (GPA) for their scholarship and actively participates in an approved campus activity.

-Other scholarship categories for students deserving special recognition may be available as well.
-Amounts may vary depending upon academic success, financial need and availability of funds.